 To meet CMMC Level 2, you follow all 110 best practices identified in NIST SP 800-171.

-A subset of Level 2 companies will be able to self-certify annually and others will need to hire an outside assessor (C3PAO) to perform the assessment every 3 years.
+A subset of Level 2 companies will be able to self-certify annually, and others will need to hire an outside assessor (C3PAO) to perform the assessment every three years.

 Companies that can self-certify will be able to use POA&Ms as an acceptable form of remediation for certain CMMC practices.
 POA&Ms will not be allowed for the highest-weighted requirements of CMMC.